 Now, go to your Google Tag Manager dashboard and click on the “Add a new tag button.”

 On a new page, create your new website tag, where you can customize two areas of the tag:

 Now you select the type of tag you want to create and select the “Universal Analytics” option.

-Next, select the type of data you want to track, and then go to your Google Analytics Settings and select “New Variable” from the dropdown menu.
+Next, select the type of data you want to track.
+Then, go to your Google Analytics Settings and select “New Variable” from the dropdown menu.

-On a new window, you will be able to enter your Google Analytics tracking ID, which then sends the data of your website directly to Google Analytics.
+On a new window, you can enter your Google Analytics tracking ID, which then sends your website’s data directly to Google Analytics.